op-amp/python-cheatsheets/py-Basic.md

 | `G`            | General format (uppercase E) 						|
 | `%`            | Percentage format 									|
 | `c`            | Corresponding Unicode character 						|

+### Special Prefixes

+**Raw Strings**

+Place an `r` before the beginning quotation mark of a string to make it a raw string.

+A raw string completely ignores all escape characters and prints any backslash that appears in the string.

+**Formatted Strings**

+Formatted strings have an `f` prefix before the starting quotation mark.

+The expressions placed directly inside the braces will be evaluated and interpolated in the string.

+### Unicode Code Point

+- The `ord()` function gets the code point of a one-character string;
+- The `chr()` function gets the one-character string of an integer code point.

 ## Boolean Type